worldmateproject/scoping-review-child-robot/README.md

 # Systematic-Review
 This review examines the role of Human-Robot and Child-Robot Interaction in early childhood education, with a focus on language acquisition.
 It explores how social robots process multimodal inputs (speech, gaze, gestures) to enhance communication, sustain engagement, and adapt to children’s needs.
 Key topics include adaptive learning systems, emotion detection, real-time interaction, and ethical considerations such as privacy and emotional well-being.
 By highlighting current advancements and challenges, this paper provides insights for improving robot-assisted language learning and child development.

-**Systematic Review Query Analysis Report**

-***Query Summary***
-After conducting a systematic filtering and analysis of the queries designed to retrieve relevant papers from IEEE Xplore, the query labeled as Q10 is identified as the most comprehensive query.
-This query encompasses all the papers retrieved by the previous nine queries (Q1-Q9).
-Below is the detailed breakdown:
+## Pre-Query Analysis Report

+This report presents an analysis of the queries used in the systematic review process.
+Each query was assessed for its ability to capture relevant studies, and based on this evaluation, the most comprehensive query was identified.

 | Query ID | Query Key Search | Papers Retrieved (IEEE Xplore) |
 |----------|------------------|--------------------------------|